 It’s important for all people to have oral cancer screenings at their bi-annual dental appointments with our Carrollton TX dentist.
 This easy screening could be lifesaving considering that one American will die each hour from oral cancer.
 A common misconception is that to have oral cancer, you must be a smoker, but about 25% of cases occur in people that have not smoked.

 If oral cancer is caught early, it is highly curable and the prognosis is good.
 That’s why you want an exam from Dr. Pfaffenberger in addition to your regularly-scheduled cleaning.
 We use the newest innovations to identify the presence of precancerous abnormalities in the mouth and throat.

 While anyone can end up with oral cancer, there are several factors that put you more at risk.
 These include:

 • Those who use tobacco products – this includes chewing tobacco and pipes

 • People who drink alcoholic beverages

 • Anyone with exposure to HPV (human papillomavirus)

 It isn’t uncommon for patients to be found with cancerous cells in the mouth, even at the young age of 18, which is why screening is vital.

 What Happens During the Exam?

-Your dentist does a physical inspection of your entire mouth first.
-They are looking for anything that features an abnormal color or texture.
-They are also looking for sores or lesions in the mouth as well.
-Then, they might take a small swab of cells which can be viewed at a higher magnification, if they feel there is a reason to.
+Dr. Pfaffenberger completes a physical inspection of your entire mouth first.
+She's looking for anything that features an abnormal color or texture.
+We are also looking for sores or lesions in the mouth as well.
+Then, we might take a small swab of cells which can be viewed at a higher magnification, if we feel there is a reason to.